|Birth: ||Jun. 26, 1879|

 His visits with Margaret resulted in one very valuable result - She passed on many irreplaceable stories about her life.
 These stories he later passed on to his daughter, Velma, who remembered a few of them in her writings.

-One great tragedy occured in 1916 when Bill and Rosie's son, Donald, died at age twelve.
+One great tragedy occurred in 1916 when Bill and Rosie's son, Donald, died at age twelve.
 He had been sickly for some time, but still his loss was keenly felt.
 Twelve years later, Rosetta died of cancer and Bill eventually, in 1942, married a distant cousin who was also widowed, Ebeth Easton White.
 This marriage was very successful in many ways.
 Both Bill and Ebeth loved music.
 He played the violin and she played the piano.
 Ebeth once again was able to live in the country and often went horseback riding with Bill's daughter, Velma.

 In the early 60's, when Bill was in his early 80's, his home burned down, destroying a lifetime's collection of objects and family papers.
 Of irreplaceable value was a book he was writing about his family.

 When asked about his health, at age 82, he said, "I don't even know that I've got a body.
 I never have an ache or a pain."
 However, Bill developed a heart condition which deteriorated to the point that he was forced to leave his home in Hesperia, which was next to his daughter Velma's, and was placed in a rest home in King City.
 There, he died in 1964 and is buried in the Pleyto Cemetery.